-There are many flat roof materials, but my personal favorite is IB Roof Systems.
-It is made from a thick sheet of single ply PVC roofing membrane, reinforced with polyester mesh (scrim).
-Once you install an IB roof (properly), it will not leak!
+There are many flat roofing options, but my personal favorite is IB Roof Systems.
+On average, IB PVC material costs $6.50 – 8.0 per square foot, depending on its thickness.
+The roof is made from a sheet of single ply PVC membrane, reinforced with polyester mesh (scrim).
+Once you install IB (properly), it will not leak!

 See Costs in Your Area!